georgian-io/Multimodal-Toolkit/docs/source/index.rst

 Multimodal Toolkit Documentation
 ==============================================
-A toolkit for incorporating multimodal data on top of text data with Bert as the baseline model for text features.
+A toolkit for incorporating multimodal data on top of text data for classification and regression tasks.
 This toolkit is heavily based off of `HuggingFace Transformers <https://huggingface.co/transformers/>`_.
-It adds a combining module that takes the outputs of the transformers in addition to categorical and numerical features.
+It adds a combining module that takes the outputs of the transformers in addition to categorical and numerical features to produce rich multimodal features for downstream classification/regression layers.

 See its documentation for specific details regarding HuggingFace transformer models, configs, and tokenizers.